 Risk of inventory becoming obsolete

-Risk of item not selling
+Risk of an item not selling

 Higher storage costs